 Cueing - Means to get a song ready.
-Can also mean finding the first beat of a song to use as a starting point or listening to the next song in your headphones while the club audience hears a different song.
+It can also mean finding the first beat of a song to use as a starting point or listening to the next song in your headphones while the club audience hears a different song.

-Cut - To change from one song to another abruptly but in a good place without crossfading.
-Can also mean to lower volume.
+Cut - To abruptly change from one song to another but in a good place without crossfading.
+It can also mean to lower volume.

 DVS - Also known as a Digital Vinyl System.
-Has audio that is played back from a computer.
+It has audio that is played back from a computer.

 Deck - Another word for the turntable.